 pathType: ImplementationSpecific

-After you create the new Ingress, you can configure the hosts file to map the domain name to the IP address of the new Classic Load Balancer (CLB) instance.
-Then, test whether ack-ingress-nginx-v1 can route traffic as expected.
+After creating the new Ingress, update your local hosts file to map the domain name to the IP address of the new Classic Load Balancer (CLB) instance, then verify that ack-ingress-nginx-v1 routes traffic correctly.

 Step 3: Switch traffic to ack-ingress-nginx-v1